One of the most popular cruise ports where resort vacationers never feel crowded out.

 Many of the big items, particularly baskets, look tempting but consider how you will have to transport the item home, less of a problem if you're on a cruise.

-Junkanoo Parade photo gallery featues the Bahamas' biggest celebration of the year, held on Nassau's Bay Street.
+Junkanoo Parade photo gallery features the Bahamas' biggest celebration of the year, held on Nassau's Bay Street.

 Incidentally, Bay Street near the cruise ships is the best place to start a tour of Nassau in the most pleasant way possible, by horse drawn carriage.